3 Ways to Make More 3-Point Shots

 You are now repeating the process of working your way back, only this time going as fast as you think you can, then speeding up your perception of what you think is going fast, and go even faster!
 Obviously this is great conditioning.

 There are several kinds of footwork currently being used by good shooters.
-These include: the classic inside foot 1-2 step (which is what we teach at 1on1 Basketball Academy), the 2-foot jump stop, the plant rear foot and step-in, and hop into the shot (1-2 step or 2-foot jump stop).
+These include: the classic inside foot 1-2 step, the 2-foot jump stop, the plant rear foot and step-in, and hop into the shot (1-2 step or 2-foot jump stop).
 Ask your coach before deciding what do to.

 Make one all-net shot of each of the following types of shots and work your way back from three distances: start at 10 feet out, then move to 15 feet and finally to 3-point range.
 Do both a catch-and-shoot and a shot off the dribble, moving left-right-center.
 That's six made all-net baskets from each spot.